Intermittent Private Information Retrieval with Application to Location Privacy: Abstract

 \section{Abstract}

 We study the problem of intermittent private information retrieval with multiple servers, in which a user consecutively requests one of $K$ messages from $N$ replicated databases such that part of requests need to be protected while others do not need privacy.
-Because of the correlation between requests, the user cannot simply ignore the privacy for the non-private requests.

-We start by studying a basic two-requests system where one request is private and the other is non-private.
-We propose a scheme for any correlation structure between two requests, which concatenates an obfuscation scheme and a standard PIR scheme to prevent leakage when retrieving information for the non-private request.
-The general problem beyond two-requests would require a specification of the correlation structure.
-Motivated by the location privacy application, we study the Markov model as the correlation structure.
-To be concrete, we study the problem in the context of location privacy and we apply the basic two-requests intermittent private information retrieval scheme as a building block to design a location privacy protection mechanism that preserves privacy for locations in the trace level.
+Motivated by the location privacy application, the correlation between requests is modeled by a Markov chain.
+We propose an intermittent private information retrieval scheme that concatenates an obfuscation scheme and a private information retrieval scheme for the time period when privacy is not needed, to prevent leakage incurred by the correlation over time.
+In the end, we illustrate how the proposed scheme for the problem of intermittent private information retrieval with Markov structure correlation can be applied to design a location privacy protection mechanism in the location privacy problem.